Amarna Period: Religious developments

 Akhenaten instigated the earliest verified expression of a form of monotheism, although the origins of a pure monotheism are the subject of continuing debate within the academic community.
 Some state that Akhenaten restored monotheism while others point out that he merely suppressed a dominant solar cult by the assertion of another, while never completely abandoning several other traditional deities.
-Scholars believe that Akhenaten's devotion to his deity, Aten, offended many in power below him, which contributed to the end of this dynasty; he later suffered damnatio memoriae.
-Although modern students of Egyptology consider the monotheism of Akhenaten the most important event of this period, the later Egyptians considered the so-called Amarna period an unfortunate aberration.
+Scholars believe that Akhenaten's devotion to his deity, Aten, offended many in power below him, which contributed to the end of this dynasty; he later suffered damnatio memoriae and was referred to as "the enemy of Akhetaten".
+Although modern students of Egyptology consider the monotheism of Akhenaten the most important event of this period, the later Egyptians considered the so-called Amarna period an unfortunate aberration, to the point that they referred to the period as "the time of the enemy of Akhetaten".

 The period saw many innovations in the name and service of religion.
 Egyptians of the time viewed religion and science as one and the same.
 Previously, the presence of many gods explained the natural phenomena, but during the Amarna period there was a rise in monotheism.
 With people beginning to think of the origins of the universe, Amun-Re was seen as the sole creator and Sun-god.
-The view of this god is seen through the poem entitled "Hymn to the Aten": When your movements disappear and you go to rest in the Akhet, the land is in darkness, in the manner of death... darkness a blanket, the land in stillness, with the one who makes them at rest in his Akhet.
+The view of this god is seen through the poem entitled Great Hymn to the Aten: When your movements disappear and you go to rest in the Akhet, the land is in darkness, in the manner of death... darkness a blanket, the land in stillness, with the one who makes them at rest in his Akhet.
 The land grows bright once you have appeared in the Akhet, shining in the sun disk by day.
 When you dispel darkness and give your rays, the Two Lands are in a festival of light.

 From the poem, one can see that the nature of the god's daily activity revolves around recreating the earth on a daily basis.
 It also focuses on the present life rather than on eternity.

 After the Amarna reign, these religious beliefs fell out of favor.
 It has been argued that this was in part because only the king and his family were allowed to worship Amun-Re directly, while others were permitted only to worship the king and his family.